Can you go to a job interview with a black eye?

 The black eye may prompt your interviewer to pay close attention to you and look for other signs that may suggest that you are a problematic person.

-That is why if you are going to the interview without covering the injury, it would be best to make up for it by dressing up and preparing well for the interview.
+That is why if you are going to the interview without covering the injury, it would be best to address it yourself and assure the interviewers that you are not a troublesome person.
+Also, make up for the black eye by dressing up and preparing well for the interview.